wangkuiyi/goplus/README.md

 If you did this, remember to add your `XXX@goplus.org` email to https://github.com/settings/emails.

-What does `a contributor of Go+` means?
+What does `a contributor to Go+` mean?
 He must meet one of the following conditions:

-* At least one pull request of a full feature implemention.
+* At least one pull request of a full-featured implementation.
 * At least three pull requests of feature enhancements.
 * At least ten pull requests of any kind issues.